 Go South on that ledge.
 After a prominent shoulder, the path goes down for a few metres just before hitting the base of the Serre-Brion couloir.
 As the slope is fairly steep (30º to 45º), put your crampons on and keep your ice axe at hand before climbing up this couloir.
 Mid way up, it divides in 3: follow any of the 2 left branches heading South to exit at the lowest point on the ridge, i.e. Serre-Brion pass.

 (5) Once your crampons and axe are safely stowed away, head North along the ridge until you reach the Morta pass (sign).
 Try to go through each intermediate summit, as they offer a range of stunning views.
-In particular, just before reaching Etoupe pass (about half way between Serre-Brion and Morta passes), turn back to see the Gorilla Eye (C), a small arch within the steep wall of "Rochers de la Peyrouse".
+In particular, just before reaching Etoupe pass (about half way between Serre-Brion and Morta passes), turn back to see the Œil du Gorille (C), a small arch within the steep rock face of the "Rochers de la Peyrouse".

 Both Etoupe and Morta passes are well marked and it is hard to miss them as long as you follow closely along the crest of the cliffs; you can't get lost, even if there's a bit of fog.